-How to set up and customize iCloud on your iPhone, iPad, and Mac
+New to the Apple ecosystem?
+Here's how to set up your iCloud account

 Any questions?

 Do you have any questions about how to set up and customize iCloud on your iPhone, iPad, and Mac?
-Drop them in the comments and I'll help you out.
+Drop them in the comments and we can help you out.

+The 16-inch MacBook Pro is available to pickup in Apple Stores today!

+Apple's brand new 16-inch MacBook Pro is now available to reserve and collect in store!